jakericedesigns/houdini_black_magic/README.md

 ### IN ANY TYPE OF WRANGLE

-Right click you vexpression and drop down a keyframe and set the vexpression language to python.
+Right click your VEXpression parm, drop down a keyframe and set the vexpression language to python.
 BOOM we're in.
 You'll know it's working because the text box will turn purple.
 ![Keyframe](./img/set_key.png)
 ![Set Py](./img/set_lang_py.png)